Hero image – hands and coffee cup

 What do I need to prepare?

-You- and a willingness to look at yourself with a new perspective.
-Just bring yourself, a quiet space if possible, and an openness to explore what’s going on in your daily life.
-I’ll guide you step by step.
+Just bring yourself, a quiet space if possible, and an openness to explore what’s going on in your life and a willingness to see things from a new perspective.